AvishekChatterje/Netbanking/README.md

 3. Customers

 **Working and Respsonsibilities of the Admin**

--Create bank account of customer who submitted form using offline methods -
+- Creating bank accounts and filling up details of customers who applied through offline methods
+-